 PitchVantage is a program designed to help improve public speaking skills in a variety of different sectors of life.
 Easily navigating the space between boardroom and lecture hall, this program focuses on different aspects of public presentation, from pacing to pitch, and evaluates performance in real time.

 How Can I Schedule a session for PitchVantage?

-To schedule a session, go to the Consultation schedule and set up an appointment (similar to a writing consultation).
-The scheduling process is very similar and the same rules apply to the PitchVantage schedule (see the instructions here).
+To schedule a session, go to the Consultation schedule, register for a free account, and set up an appointment.
+The scheduling process is similar to scheduling a writing consutlation and the same rules apply to the PitchVantage schedule (see the instructions here).

-If you have any problems accessing the software, contact Allison Hadley, or come to her drop-in hours every Tuesday 9:30-11am to CTL M104B.
-Allison will take you through the steps of using the software and answer questions on public speaking.
+If you have any problems accessing the software, contact Stacey Bonet, who can take you through the steps of using the software .